AVVI94/ASN1Decoder/README.md

 ...
 ```

-### Check if the data is X.509 v3 certificate
+### Check if the data are X.509 v3 certificate

-To check if the data is actual X.509 certificate use this extension method:
+To check if the data are actual X.509 certificate use this extension method:

 ```cs
 bool isCert = decodedDataStructure.IsCertificate();